Global Career Guide

 ① The bus tilts!

-Did you know when a bus in Japan comes to a stop the exit (left side in Japan) gets lower.
-By removing the air suspension of the bus, the height of the left side gets lower, which allows the boarding and leaving easier.
-Of course the body of the bus will return to normal while driving, did you know?
+Did you know when a bus in Japan comes to a stop the exit (left side in Japan) gets lower?
+By removing the air suspension of the bus, the height of the left side gets lower, which allows boarding and leaving easier.
+Of course, the body of the bus will return to normal while driving, did you know?

 ② The umbrella rack in public bathrooms.

-Sorry this might be a little disturbing story.
-When going to the bathroom in the train station, there is small hook on the side of the urinal.
-This hook is used to hang umbrellas when using the urinal on a rainy day, since putting the umbrella on the ground is pretty gross.
+Sorry, this might be a little disturbing story.
+When going to the bathroom in the train station, there is a small hook on the side of the urinal.
+This hook is used to hang umbrellas when using the urinal on a rainy day since putting the umbrella on the ground is pretty gross.

-These are all just small examples, however, thinking about these small kind of things could be the real Omotenashi”.
+These are all just small examples, however, thinking about these small kinds of things could be the real Omotenashi”.

 Service is expected to be seen by the customer, and Omotenashi (Hospitality), does not require the customer to see nor require return.

-Omotenashi is gesture that happens willingly thinking about the other individual.
+Omotenashi is a gesture that happens willingly thinking about the other individual.

 As a Japanese, it makes me feel very proud.